BetterLineage/BetterLineage/README.md

 APKs are stored in [this](https://github.com/BetterLineage/android_prebuilts_prebuiltapks) repository.

-They are all sourced from F-Droid except for OpenWeatherMap Weather Provider ([located here](https://download.lineageos.org/extras)), Aurora Services ([located here](https://gitlab.com/AuroraOSS/AuroraServices/-/releases)), and Arnova8G2's Google Camera Port ([located here](https://www.celsoazevedo.com/files/android/google-camera/f/changelog606)).
+They are all sourced from F-Droid except for OpenWeatherMap Weather Provider ([located here](https://download.lineageos.org/extras)), and Aurora Services ([located here](https://gitlab.com/AuroraOSS/AuroraServices/-/releases)).

 ## Screenshots